kamuju25/opentelemetry-microservices-k8s/08-deploying-project-to-kubernetes/01-steps-to-deploy-opentelmanifests-on-EKS/01-steps-to-deploy-opentelmanifests-on-EKS.md

                   number: 8080
 ```

-Host-based routing is configured using a dummy domain example.com, which is added in the Ingress host field.
+Host-based routing is configured using a dummy domain `naveen-opentel-demo.com`, which is added in the Ingress host field.
 The Ingress forwards traffic to the frontend proxy service on port 8080.

 Annotations are added to configure the AWS ALB load balancer (internet-facing and target-type IP).
 The Ingress class name (alb) is specified so that the ALB controller reads the Ingress resource.

-The configuration is then applied using kubectl apply -f ingress.yaml, which creates a load balancer.
-After provisioning, example.com is added to the local hosts file (/etc/hosts) and mapped to the load balancer IP.
+The configuration is then applied using `kubectl apply -f ingress.yaml`, which creates a load balancer.
+After provisioning, `naveen-opentel-demo.com` is added to the local hosts file (/etc/hosts) and mapped to the load balancer IP, you can use nslookup <loadbalancerDNS-name> to get the IP of load balancer.

+## For Windows system to update /etc/hosts file

+  - Search for Notepad in the Windows search bar
+  - Right-click → Run as administrator
+  - In Notepad → File → Open
+  - Go to: C:\Windows\System32\drivers\etc\
+  - Change bottom dropdown: Text Documents (*.txt)  →  All Files (*.*)
+  - Select hosts  → Add - <loadbalancerip>  naveen-opentel-demo.com
+  - Press Ctrl + S
+  - Flush DNS: ipconfig /flushdns

-Finally, accessing example.com opens the frontend proxy through the Ingress.
+Finally, accessing naveen-opentel-demo.com opens the frontend proxy through the Ingress.